eksctl-io/eksctl/docs/proposal-001_add-ons.md

 A way to define parameters in a portable way will be required for optimal user (and/or add-on author) experience.

-At add-on management layer, there following key aspects of parameters:
+At the add-on management layer, the following key aspects of parameters are:

 - parameters are a map of strings to a value of a primitive type
 - initial set of primitive types - `bool`, `number` and `string`
-- non-primive types (`object` and `array`) are initially out of scope (yet could probably be handled at underlying provider level)
+- non-primive types (`object` and `array`) are initially out of scope (yet could probably be handled at the underlying provider level)
 - a parameter may be either optional with a default value or non-optional without a default value

 #### How would this map to different providers?